The highlight is the all-male choirs, frequently in drag

 Quartets don’t have to stick to the traditional, but then, this is the carnival, after all.

 Such dedication does deserve more than just a weekend of festivities, which is why this most ancient of European cities keeps the celebration going for at least 10 days.

 Cadiz is Spain’s music-loving port where the sense of humour has been raised to the level of an art form.
 Carnival here means two weeks of high jinks, processions, concerts and street parties, accompanied by fireworks, señoritas and guitars.
 The daily highlight is the competition of the chirigotas — all-male choirs, frequently in drag, who perform satirical skits on squares across the old city.
 They’re funny, even if you don’t speak a word of Spanish.
-The fun begins on February 11.
-Fly to Jerez with Ryanair and take bus to Cadiz.
+The fun begins in February Fly to Jerez with Ryanair and take bus to Cadiz.